Right-hand rule: A rotating body

-In mathematics, a rotating body is commonly represented by a pseudovector along the axis of rotation.
+In mathematics, a rotating body is commonly represented by the rotational velocity, a pseudovector along the axis of rotation.
 The length of the vector gives the speed of rotation and the direction of the axis gives the direction of rotation according to the right-hand rule: right fingers curled in the direction of rotation and the right thumb pointing in the positive direction of the axis.
 This allows some simple calculations using the vector cross-product.
 No part of the body is moving in the direction of the axis arrow.
 If the thumb is pointing north, Earth rotates according to the right-hand rule (prograde motion).
 This causes the Sun, Moon, and stars to appear to revolve westward according to the left-hand rule.